 Be nice.
 Or else.

-Designer at Peter Nowell Design Joined almost 3 years ago
+Designer at Peter Nowell Design Joined about 3 years ago

 To paraphrase my understanding of their reasoning: